About Ilan Goodman

 I care about precision and difficulty, but I do not think rigor requires making students feel alone.

-My teaching statement centers on a simple idea: technical courses should build problem-solving skills, confidence, curiosity, and judgment.
-The point is not only to deliver content, but to help students become the kind of people who can keep learning after the course ends.
+My teaching centers on a simple idea: technical courses should build problem-solving skills, confidence, curiosity, and judgment.
+Students need content, but they also need practice becoming the kind of people who can keep learning after the course ends.

 That means I use feedback loops deliberately.
-Labs, homework, projects, office hours, oral exams, and class discussions are all ways to see what students actually understand and where the course itself needs to change.
+Labs, homework, projects, office hours, oral exams, and class discussions all show what students understand and where the course itself needs to change.

 Outside the Syllabus